 ■ Enable students to effectively assess their research skills progress within their Masters course.

 By the end of this course students will be able to:

-■ plan their research effectively;
+■ Design their own research project effectively;

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.